Green Bay named host city for 2025 NFL draft

 The main portion of the event will take place on the Lambeau Field and Titletown campus, with other venues used as needed.
 More information will be provided as the event nears, with updates on packers.com/draft25.

-It is expected that, much like when the Ryder Cup was held near Sheboygan, hotels from Green Bay to Milwaukee and Madison will host draft attendees.
-By itself, the Green Bay metro area does not have enough hotel rooms to satisfy draft week requirements.
+It's expected that, much like when the Ryder Cup was held near Sheboygan, Wisconsin, hotels from Green Bay to Milwaukee and Madison will host draft attendees.
+By itself, the Green Bay metro area doesn't have enough hotel rooms to satisfy draft-week requirements.

 Nashville had 53,000 hotel rooms in 2019, Las Vegas had 150,000.
 Green Bay has a few more than 4,600 hotel rooms.
 Milwaukee has more than 25,000 rooms, according to Visit Milwaukee.
 Madison has about 11,000 and Appleton-Oshkosh about 5,000.
 There also are many short-term rental properties, including 850 in the Green Bay market.